 It takes a village to raise a child…

 Volunteers within our sports, education, and mentoring programming, including our community resource partners are all members of our village.
-Our community approach supports and celebrates, while holding them accountable as rising ambassadors.
+Our community approach supports and celebrates, while holding youth accountable as rising ambassadors.

 “Children belong to the extended family, society, and friends.
 Decisions are based on those ties.
 No one is left behind.”